muhammadtalhas/piMirror/README.md

 ## piMirror
 Work in Progress of interactive mirror Running on a Raspberry pi.
+Mirror will support multiusers with nfc based login system.
 Huge inspiration from Michael Teeuw and his 'Magic Mirror'

 ## Current features
 * Time